Medial Thighplasty (Inner Thigh Lift) After Weight Loss Surgery

 When you think ahead to a few years from now, what do you see?
 If you are seeking body contouring surgery, you are probably picturing an attractive body without all that loose skin.

-If you want to remove loose skin on multiple body parts, it is important to note that these are big surgeries.
-A tummy tuck is a 6 hour operation alone.
-Surgeries should be spaced apart so you have time to heal before addressing the next area.
-You may consider a tummy tuck or belt lipectomy, inner thigh lift, arm lift or breast work.
+If you want to remove loose skin on multiple body parts, it is important to note that these are major surgeries.
+Abdominoplasty (tummy tuck) surgery is a 6 hour operation alone.
+Therefor, surgeries should be spaced apart so you have time to heal before moving to the next area.
+You may consider a abdominoplasty, belt lipectomy, Medial Thighplasty (Inner Thigh Lift) , arm lift or breast work.

-As Doctor Bernard explains, you may not end up doing all of them, but it’s planned out during the consultation.
-That way, you know where the end point is should you choose to address loose skin in other places besides the tummy.
+As Doctor Bernard explains, you may not need or wan all of them, but it’s planned out during the consultation.
+That way, you know where the end point is should you choose to remove loose skin in other places besides the tummy.

 It all takes time.
 But for many post-weight loss patients, the results are worth it.
 In the big picture of your life, a few weeks here and there recovering from surgery is a small price to pay to get the body you want.